 - 1. Set up the equipment and start Logger Pro 3. - 2.
 Open the Drop Counter folder located in the Probes & Sensors folder.
-If one of the file names seems appropriate, open it and proceed normally.
-If none of these file names seem appropriate, open the file named "Drop Counter-pH" and proceed with Step 3. - 3.
+Choose the appropriate folder and proceed normally.
+If none of these file names fits your sensor, open the file named "Drop Counter-pH". - 3.
 Choose Set Up Sensors from the Experiment menu. - 4.
 Click the picture of the pH Sensor in Channel 1 and select Choose Sensor from the drop-down menu.
-Choose the sensor you will be using.

-5. Close the window and proceed with data collection.
+Choose the sensor you will be using. - 5.
+Close the window and proceed with data collection.